AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

 ![](ImagesAndVideos/TopDrone.jpg)
 >Topview of the drone

 Sorry for the mess of Electrical Tape I ran out of Plexi Glass and Screws.
-Also the frame cracked so I put Electrical Tape over the screws for the motors just in case)
+Also the frame cracked so I put Electrical Tape over the screws for the motors just in case.

 ## Getting Started
 These instructions will get you a flying drone.